 Unlike iPhoto, where photos need to be loaded manually, Picasa allows you to work with photos right on your hard disk.
 It is a fast, free and easy-to-use tool.
 Nevertheless, for some reason, you may want to uninstall the app from Mac.
 Follow our guide to learn two ways of how to uninstall Picasa on macOS.

-How to Uninstall Picasa Manually on Mac
+How to Uninstall Picasa on Mac Manually

-- To remove Picasa from your computer with all service files and unneeded data, follow the next steps:
+To remove Picasa from your computer with all service files and unneeded data, follow the next steps:

-- In the Picasa 3 folder find the file db3.
+- Go to the Application Support subfolder → Google → Picasa 3.
+In the Picasa 3 folder find the file db3 and remove it.

-Uninstall Picasa with App Cleaner
+Uninstall Picasa with App Cleaner & Uninstaller

-Uninstalling Picasa with App Cleaner is much easier and faster.
-All you need to do is launch App Cleaner and find the Picasa application in the left section.
+Uninstalling Picasa with App Cleaner & Uninstaller is much easier and faster.
+All you need to do is launch App Cleaner & Uninstaller and find the Picasa application in the left section.
 When you click its icon, you will find the caches and service files information in the right section.
 In our case, caches take more than 40 MB.
 However, sometimes caches may take gigabytes of disk space.

 To uninstall Picasa from your Mac completely and free up memory space, just select Picasa and click the Remove button.